The cheaper, the better, right?

 When it comes to the same service no one wants to pay more.

 But what about all the situations when there are some problems?
 What if your flight gets delayed or cancelled?
 Does the price of your ticket matters then?
-Does it affect your chances of getting flight compensation in the EU?
+Does it affect your chances of getting flight compensation in the EU or UK?

 Does the price matter when you’re applying for flight compensation?